 According to a report conducted by Market Research Future, the smart building industry is expected to quadruple its previous market valuation of $7.45 billion in 2017, reaching a net worth of $33.7 billion by 2023.
 The driving force behind this statistic is likely attributed to increasing pressure on businesses to get “greener” and lower their overall energy consumption – along with the added perks of greater employee productivity, streamlined facilities management, and improved customer experience.
 But do these benefits deliver enough ROI to justify spend on costly “smart” technologies?

 The answer is a resounding yes.
 Smart building technologies – especially when integrated with a Service Automation platform – can modernize the facilities management process, making it a strategic function for business operations as opposed to an afterthought.
 A highly connected infrastructure with machine learning capabilities removes the burden of mundane, repetitive tasks (like manually combing through work orders) for facilities management teams and allows them to instead play a fundamental role in optimizing a business’ customer, employee, and occupant experience.
-This, in turn, has an immediate impact on revenue – especially when it comes to brand uptime and savings on asset management.
+This new operational paradigm will have an immediate impact on revenue by improving brand uptime and lowering total cost of ownership through better asset management.